This checkoff list could be used by a scribe to keep track of which Scouts have earned which merit badges or could be used by an individual Scout.

 No Boy Scout will ignore a plea for help.
 However, the desire to help is of little use unless one knows how to give the proper aid.
 The main purpose of the Lifesaving merit badge is to prepare Scouts to assist those involved in water accidents, teaching them the basic knowledge of rescue techniques, the skills to perform them, and the judgment to know when and how to act so that they can be prepared for emergencies.

-Either the Lifesaving merit badge OR the Lifesaving merit badge is required for the rank of Eagle Scout.
+Either the Emergency Preparedness merit badge OR the Lifesaving merit badge is required for the rank of Eagle Scout.
 Scouts who earn both badges may count the second badge as an elective.

 The BSA swim test is used to determine ability level so that participants can swim in an area which is appropriate for them.

 Since I am focusing on an aquatics theme this month, I thought I’d post about water rescue methods.
 These are methods used to rescue someone who is in trouble in the water.
 You will see these methods throughout the BSA programs from Cub Scouts to Scouts BSA to Venturing.

 Safe Swim Defense provides the steps which a BSA unit must take to safely participate in an activity which involves swimming.

 The Boy Scout Roundtable Planning Guide suggests a Safety troop program feature for August 2012.
 This program feature offers the opportunity to introduce kids to safety programs in a troop setting.

 The most familiar application of skill level limits is the swim tests which are administered at summer camp.
 But there are other examples as well.

 This aquatics program feature offers the opportunity to learn more about swimming and boating.
 Your PLC can plan a month of activities around this theme.